Wednesday, March 19, 2008

 Those that read the previous, qualitative survey about Mechanical Turk would have realized that the profile of the typical Turker is not of a person that completes tasks for a living in a developing country.
 Instead, Mechanical Turk tends to be often a replacement for TV, or simple something to spend some free time and get some spare cash in reward.

 The next survey that I conducted focused more on the demographics of the Turkers.
 Are they uneducated, unemployed people with no income?
 Well, as you will see below the Turkers are a pretty representative sample of the online population, perhaps with a slight bias towards females and towards young participants.
-Let's see the results!
+(See a detailed comparison on how the demographics of Mechanical Turk users compare to general demographics of Internet users)

 First, I would start with the country breakdown.